szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 Requests use HTTP to send messages around using the CRUD model.

-Accept/Content Type represents how you want to format the information.
+- The **Accept/Content Type** represents how you want to format the information.
-POST is used for creating new instances or objects, PUT is used for updating existing objects.
+- **POST** is used for creating new instances or objects,
+- **PUT** is used for updating existing objects.

 Complex queries may be harder to perform using the CRUD system.
 An idea would be to provide a form for the client to fill in to provide additional information in the URI.

+![alt text][logo]

+[logo]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTInterface.png "REST provides uniform interfaces"

 #### Error Handling